azat-co/practicalnode/chapter2/chapter2.md

 The Express.js package comes in two flavors:

-1. `express-generator`: a global NPM package that provides the command-line tool for rapid app creation (scaffolding)
+1. `express-generator`: a global npm package that provides the command-line tool for rapid app creation (scaffolding)

 2. `express`: a local package module in your Node.js app&#39;s `node_modules` folder